tlswg/tls13-spec/draft-ietf-tls-tls13.md

    "No".

-   IANA [shall update/has updated] this registry to include a "TLS 1.3" column with the following four values: "Client", indicating that the server shall not send them.
+   IANA [shall update/has updated] this registry to include a "TLS 1.3" column with the following six values: "Client", indicating that the server shall not send them.
 "Clear", indicating that they shall be in the ServerHello.
-"Encrypted", indicating that they shall be in the EncryptedExtensions block, "Certificate" indicating that they shall be in the Certificate block, and "No" indicating that they are not used in TLS 1.3.
+"Encrypted", indicating that they shall be in the EncryptedExtensions block, "Certificate" indicating that they shall be in the Certificate block, "Ticket" indicating that they can appear in the NewSessionTicket message (only) and "No" indicating that they are not used in TLS 1.3.
 This column [shall be/has been] initially populated with the values in this document.